neighbour-hoods/applet-template/README.md

 DISCLAIMER: Please note this is only a template that mostly provides repository structure and helpful npm scripts, you will still need to write your own zome functions, entry types, validation functions, and the relevant tests.
 To speed up this process you can try the [Holochain Scaffolding tool](https://github.com/holochain/scaffolding/) to get basic CRUD functionality and tests scenarios.
 However, you will still have to implement much of the logic of your application.

 ## getting started
-1. set up your development environment by following the steps in [Environment Setup](#environment-setup)
+1. set up your development environment by following the steps in [Environment Setup](#environment-setup), and if you are having issues with nix see [Without Nix](#without-nix)
 1. familiarize yourself with the [repository structure](./STRUCTURE.md) and [reactive state management](./REACTIVE-STATE-MANAGEMENT.md) documents and the use of two important dependencies: [`@neighbourhoods/nh-we-applet`](https://www.npmjs.com/package/@neighbourhoods/nh-we-applet) & [`@neighbourhoods/sensemaker-lite-types`](https://www.npmjs.com/package/@neighbourhoods/sensemaker-lite-types)
 1. Clone this repository & run `npm i`
 1. add your zome code (copy/edit files under to `dna`, `tests` and `ui` folders)